Injection Therapy in Brighton

 CORTISONE INJECTIONS

 Cortisone is a synthetically manufactured drug which mimics certain functions of the natural hormones that appear in the body.
 These natural hormones include glucocorticoids which regulate sugar metabolism within the body, adrenal corticoids which regulate fluid balance within the body, and androgenic hormones which are one class of sex hormones within the body, but its main effect is as a powerful regulator of the immune system, reducing inflammation.
 Cortisone injections are used to provide a localised concentration of the drug into areas of excessive inflammation.
-They are typically used to settle nerve pain and swelling in the spine in cases of disc prolapse (hypertext to link to disc prolapse page).
+They are typically used to settle nerve pain and swelling in the spine in cases of disc prolapse.
 They are also useful in settling joint inflammation in the short term – to provide a “window” where other treatments can be introduced.
 Recent research suggested cortisone is not helpful long term for tendon or ligament sprains as they settle the inflammation but don’t encourage strengthening and healing of weakened tissues.

 DEXTROSE PROLOTHERAPY